Magyartanulas/magyartanulas.github.io/phrases_verb-intro.md

 | ti      | sírtatok | sírtok  | fogtok sírni |
 | ők      | sírtak   | sírnak  | fognak sírni |

 Keep track of the similarities and differences.
 Strictly speaking there is no future tense in Hungarian, the auxiliary verb `fog` is used with the verb in infinitive form alongside it.

+### Quicknote on time-referencing

+Just like how `fog` is used with the infinitive verb to express the future, we can use a time-reference and the present tense to do it as well.

+* Majd készülök menni Londonba. - (I will be getting ready to go to London sometime later.)
+* Holnap találkozunk. - (We are meeting tomorrow.)
+* Vasárnap a piacra megyek. - (I'm going to the markets on Sunday.)
+* Pénteken a városba megyek. - (I'm going into the city on Friday.)

+And naturally the other timestamps work with the past-tense.

+* Másnap reggel, nem volt ott semmi! - (The next morning there was nothing there!)
+* Mit csináltál tegnap? - (What did you do yesterday?)
+* Telihold volt a minap éjszaka. - (There was a full moon the other night.)
+* Nemrég otthon voltam és a karácsonyra. - (I was at home recently for Christmas.)
 ---

 There are other verbs that end with sibilant endings `s, sz, z, zs`.
 Because of this, some of the conjugation is changed.